The best keywords in your industry are too expensive.

 - Competition, as in how many advertisers are bidding on this term.

-After you’ve generated a substantial list, you can start to filter your graphed data by different trends:
+After you’ve generated a substantial list, you can start to filter your graphed data by different trends from within your ideas list:

-For example, if you’re planning on running a mobile-based campaign, you can scout for mobile trends and breakdowns by device.
+For example, if you’re planning on running a location-based campaign, you can scout for hyper-specific trends and breakdowns by factors like region, state, county, and more:

 These small factors, like location, device usage, and mobile breakdown, will determine the right combination of keywords that you should pick.